betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 :::warning

-These notes only apply to Magentometers in Betaflight 4.5 or higher
+These notes only apply to Magnetometers in Betaflight 4.5 or higher

 Do **NOT** use a magnetometer unless you have confirmed that: